mcaceresb/mcaceresb.github.io/research.md

 _Design-Based Estimation of Structural Parameters, with an Application to Demand_ (with Kirill Borusyak and Peter Hull).

-_Killer Ride: Mortality and Cost Implications of Ambulance Ownership_ (with Joseph Doyle, Jon Graves, and John Gruber).
+_Killer Ride: Mortality and Cost Implications of Ambulance Ownership_ (with Joseph Doyle, John Graves, and Jonathan Gruber).